 TBE Brewing got us caught in with the ¥100 (plus tax) craft beers on the opening weekend but the regular prices for medium and large beers are standard for Tokyo craft beer bars it seems.
 The lack of inclusion of tax in the prices and table charge meant our bill increased at the final moment – not the best of experiences really.
-It’s nice to get some more variety of bars in Tokyo but it’s difficult to recommend TBE Brewing with cheaper and better places in Shibuya one stop along.
 If you’re in the area though, just make sure you take a calculator with you to work out the bill before you get it.
 At least it’s non-smoking and has free WiFi too.

 TBE Brewing Full Review

 I came across TBE Brewing one day on Facebook as the ¥100 a beer banner was plastered across my friends’ walls – everyone was talking about it and wanting to go.
 Without being able to make it on the opening night, I was sure that all the beer would be sold out before the weekend rolled around – I mean thirty kegs can’t last much longer than a couple of nights at that price, right?
 It turned out that I was wrong.
 The cheap kegs were still there one week later without much sign of going anytime soon.
 Of course, by the time this review gets out, then the kegs will have all gone.

 TBE Brewing is located about three minutes from Ebisu station, which is located on the Tokyo Metro Hibiya Line and the JR Yamanote line though it is hidden down an alleyway and on the second floor of a building without much signage outside.
 In fact, I didn’t realise I had walked past the bar twice until another customer outside pointed me in the right direction.